MaksymKrut/appium2-greenfield/README.md

 Problem: Not all jukeboxes are active.
 Solution: Loop through available and get first active.
 Problem: Random state of currently playing artist/song on jukebox page.
 Can be either big or small album square.
 Solution: Swipe album up to hide.
 Problem: Random Welcome and Login popups.
 Solution: Added helper catcher for those popups.

+Note: simple no-class PageObject pattern implemented, easily can be extended to class instances.